malla007/ocarp-aug/README.md

 ```
 <h2>Examples</h2>

-A full example scenario of the augmentation strategy from training to evaluation is available here.
+A full example scenario of the augmentation strategy including training and evaluation is available <a href = "train.py">here</a>.

 <h2>Documentation</h2>